enel-gdh-educational/katacoda-scenarios/docker/part1/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to the first part of the Docker course!

+What we will do in this scenario:
+- *TODO: FILL THIS BULLETED LIST*